 - Vitamin C may help both men and women, as it increases blood flow.
 One study suggests vitamin C may increase libido in women.

 - Essential fatty acids, found in evening primrose oil, fish oil, and borage oil, help improve blood flow.
-Essential fatty acids may increase the risk of bleeding, especially if also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix) or aspirin.
+Essential fatty acids may increase the risk of bleeding, especially if taken with blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+If you have a history of seizures, speak with your physician before taking a fatty acid supplement.

 - Dehydroepiandrosterone (DHEA), a hormone made by the body's adrenal glands, has been studied for both men and women.
 DHEA levels get lower as women grow older.
 Some studies show DHEA may help restore libido in older women, but doesn't help younger women.
 And some studies suggest DHEA may help some men with ED, although it doesn't seem to help those with diabetes or neurological problems.
 DHEA is sold as a supplement, but it is a powerful hormone that can change into other hormones such as estrogen and testosterone once in the body.
 Do not use DHEA without your doctor's supervision.

 - L-arginine may help men with ED, according to one study.
 A lower dose didn't seem to work by itself.
 But another study suggested that adding pycnogenol to a lower dose of arginine might help ED.
-The study was preliminary, so more research is needed.
-People with high blood pressure, kidney or liver disease, or who take blood-thinners or diabetes medications should not take arginine.
+More research is needed.
+People with high blood pressure, kidney or liver disease, or who take blood thinners or diabetes medications should not take arginine.
 L-arginine may make herpes worse.
 It may interact with medications used to treat ED, such as sildenafil (Viagra), and with nitrates used to treat heart disease.
 People with autoimmune diseases should not take pycnogenol.

 - Propionyl-L-carnitine added to Viagra seemed to improve erections more than Viagra alone in men with diabetes and ED, according to one study.
-But more research is needed.
-Propionyl-L-carnitine can increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+More research is needed.
+Propionyl-L-carnitine can increase the risk of bleeding, especially if you also take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 Propionyl may make an underactive thyroid (hypothyroidism) worse and may raise the risk of seizures in people with a history of seizures.

-Chaste tree (Vitex agnus castus) helps your body produce hormones normally but must be taken long term (12 - 18 months) to work.
+Chaste tree (Vitex agnus castus) helps your body produce hormones normally, but must be taken long term (12 to 18 months) to work.

 - Ginkgo (Ginkgo biloba) increases circulation and may improve sexual function, although one study found no effect.
-Ginkgo may increase the effects of certain blood-thinning medications (anticoagulants), so ask your doctor before taking ginkgo.
+Ginkgo may increase the effects of certain blood-thinning medications (anticoagulants).
+Do not take ginkgo if you have a history of seizures.
+Ask your doctor before taking ginkgo.

 - Korean red ginseng (Panax ginseng) helped men with ED improve sexual function, according to one double-blind study.
 People in the study took 2 weeks off after 8 weeks of treatment.
 Ginseng is a stimulant and may not be right for people with insomnia, autoimmune diseases, schizophrenia, heart disease, bleeding disorders, and hormone-sensitive cancers such as breast or prostate cancer.
 Ginseng interacts with a number of medications, including blood thinners and insulin.
 Ask your doctor before taking it.

 - Saw palmetto (Serenoa repens) and Pygeum africanum may help if your sexual problems are caused by prostate disease.
-Saw palmetto can interact with certain medications, including blood-thinners, so do not take it without your doctor's supervision.
+Saw palmetto can interact with certain medications, including blood thinners and hormonal medications.
+So do not take it without your doctor's supervision.

-- Yohimbe (Pausinystalia yohimbe) contains some yohimbine hydrochloride, a chemical found in a prescription drug used to treat erectile dysfunction.
+- Yohimbe (Pausinystalia yohimbe) contains some yohimbine hydrochloride, a chemical found in a prescription drug used to treat ED.
 However, the levels vary.
-Do not take yohimbe without the supervision of your health care provider.
-High doses are dangerous, and yohimbe interacts with several drugs and isn't safe for people with certain medical conditions.
+Do not take yohimbe without the supervision of your doctor.
+High doses are dangerous.
+Yohimbe interacts with several drugs and isn't safe for people with certain medical conditions.
+Yohimbe may interact with certain antidepressant medications.

 - Korean red ginseng (Panax ginseng) improved sexual arousal in menopausal women, according to one study.
 Ginseng is a stimulant and may not be right for people with insomnia, autoimmune diseases, schizophrenia, heart disease, bleeding disorders, and hormone-sensitive cancers such as breast or prostate cancer.
 Ginseng interacts with a number of medications, including blood thinners and insulin.
 Ask your doctor before taking it.

 - Yohimbe combined with arginine may increase arousal.
-As is true for men, you should not take yohimbe without the supervision of your health care provider.
+As is true for men, you should not take yohimbe without the supervision of your doctor.
+Yohimbe interacts with several drugs and isn't safe for people with certain medical conditions.
+Yohimbe may interact with antidepressant medications.

 Acupuncture and Traditional Chinese Medicine